 Imagine one hectare of forest storing 8 tons of CO2 every year – without any technology, through the power of nature alone.
-This isn''t a future scenario – it’s reality.
+This isn't a future scenario – it’s reality.

 This natural carbon storage plays a central role in the fight against climate change.

 To achieve the goal of climate neutrality by 2050, over 900 million hectares would need to be reforested worldwide.
 But many of these urgently needed nature projects fail due to a lack of funding.
-That''s exactly why we have built Carbexx!
+That's exactly why we have built Carbexx!
 Our platform brings together project developers and supporters to jointly implement projects.

 Natural carbon stores are masters of climate regulation.
 Forests, peatlands, and mangroves absorb carbon from the atmosphere and bind it in plant matter and the soil.
 While forests fulfill their storage function primarily through tree growth, peatlands are able to retain carbon for centuries through the slow decomposition of plant matter in permanently moist soils.
 Mangrove forests, in turn, are among the most efficient natural stores in the world – they store up to five times more carbon per hectare than conventional forests.